-- (c) Information on overseas branches and representative offices:None - (d) Information on investment in Mainland China: - (i) Investment in Mainland China and related information:
+(c) Information on overseas branches and representative offices:None

+(d) Information on investment in Mainland China:

+(i) Investment in Mainland China and related information:
-Accumulated Accumulated Net

-I Main Total Method outflow of Investm ent flows outflow of income Highest Investment Accumulated

-1 businesses amount of investment from investment from (losses) Percentage percentage income remittance of

-Name of and of paid-in investment Taiwan as of Taiwan as of of the of of (losses) Book earnings in

-investee products capital (Note 1) January 1, 2020 Outflow Inflow December 31, 2020 investee ownership ownership (Note 2) value current period

-Capital Management, 5,013 (C) 24,372 - - 24,372 1,144 51.00% 51.00% 583 23,482 -

-True consulting B (2)

-Partner and

-Technology information

-Co., Ltd. service

-business

-Capital Management, 18,863 (C) 18,863 - - 18,863 (2,321) 100.00% 100.00% (2,321) 15,765 -

-Futures consulting B (2)

-Technology and

-(Shanghai) information

-Co., Ltd. service

-1 business

-- Note 1: Investment methods are classified into the following three categories: - A. Directly invest in a Company in Mainland China. - B. Through investing in an existing Company in the third area, which then invested in the investee in Mainland China (Please indicate the investee name of the third area). - C. Through a subsidiary to invest in a Company in Mainland China. - Note 2: Investment gains and losses recognized during the period - A. It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period. - B. Indicate the basis for investment gains and losses recognition in the number of one of the following three categories: - (1) The recognition of investment gains or losses is based on the financial statements audited by international certified public accountant cooperated with certified public accountant of the Republic of China. - (2) The recognition of investment gains or losses is based on the financial statements audited by certified public accountant of the Company. - (3) The recognition of investment gains or losses is based on the financial statements provided by the investee without audited by certified public account. - Note 3: Above information is expressed in New Taiwan Dollars. - (ii) Limitation on investment in Mainland China:
+Total Method Accumulated outflow of Investm ent flows Accumulated outflow of Net income Direct or indirect share Highest Investment Accumulated Name of investee Main businesses and products amount of paid-in capital of investment (Note 1) investment from Taiwan as of January 1, 2021 Outflow Inflow investment from Taiwan as of December 31, 2021 of the holdings(%) by the company percentage of ownership income (losses) (Note 2) Book value remittance of earnings in current period Technology Co., Ltd. Management consulting and information service business 5,013 (C) 24,372 - - 24,372 2 51.00% 51.00% 1 B (2) 18,512 - Technology (Shanghai) Co., Ltd. Management consulting and information service business 18,863 (C) 18,863 - - 18,863 (4,051) 100.00% 100.00% (4,051) B (2) 11,633 -

+Note 1: Investment methods are classified into the following three categories

+A. Directly invest in a Company in Mainland China.

+B. Through investing in an existing Company in the third area, which then invested in the investee in Mainland China (Please indicate the investee name of the third area).

+C. Through a subsidiary to invest in a Company in Mainland China.

+Note 2: Investment gains and losses recognized during the period

+A. It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period.

+B. Indicate the basis for investment gains and losses recognition in the number of one of the following three categories:

+(1) The recognition of investment gains or losses is based on the financial statements audited by international certified public accountant cooperated with certified public accountant of the Republic of China.

+(2) The recognition of investment gains or losses is based on the financial statements audited by certified public accountant of the Company.

+(3) The recognition of investment gains or losses is based on the financial statements provided by the investee without audited by certified public account.

+Note 3: Above information is expressed in New Taiwan Dollars

+(ii) Limitation on investment in Mainland China:

-Accumulated Investment in Mainland Investment Amounts Authorized by Company Name China as of December 31, 2020 Investment Commission, MOEA Upper Limit on Investment Capital International 43,235 43,235 80,000 Technology Corp. Í , ,
+Accumulated Investment in Mainland Investment Amounts Authorized by Company Name China as of December 31, 2021 Investment Commission, MOEA Upper Limit on Investment Capital International Technology Corp.
+43,235 43,235 80,000